Michigan Library Love: Libraries to Visit This Summer

 Southfield Public Library

 The second reason is their artwork.
-They have permanent artworks on display by Marshall Fredericks, Gary Lee Price Studios, Jerry Pinkney, Dr. Seuss, Arthur Kraft and more.
+They have permanent artworks by Marshall Fredericks, Gary Lee Price Studios, Jerry Pinkney, Dr. Seuss, Arthur Kraft and more.
 You can see some of the pieces here.

 Waterford Township Public Library

-The grounds of the Township campus include a large pond, Veteran’s Memorial area, and a well-tended cemetery owned by the Township.
-In addition, if you are lucky while out and about on the campus, you may meet the members of the sandhill crane family that frequent the area.
-Sometimes they try to get into the library, usually before the building opens.
-They peer into the windows and doors!
+If you are lucky while out and about on the campus, you may meet the members of the Sandhill Crane family that frequent the area.
+Sometimes they try to get into the library, usually before they open.
+(They peer in the windows and doors.)

 West Bloomfield Township Public Library

-Youth Play Spaces: With a playhouse, kid-sized car, puppet theatre, activity tables and more toys or games available by request, both the Main Library and Westacres Branch in West Bloomfield have plenty to offer visiting families with kids of all ages.
 Hunt for nursery rhyme tiles around the room and settle into a cozy reading nook for a story.
-A permanent Storybook Trail outside the Main Library's Youth Terrace is expected to open by fall 2024.
+The Storybook Trail outside the Main Library's Youth Terrace is a great way to engage with literature and get outdoors.
 Check the calendar on their website to see which library programs are open to non-residents.

 Westland Public Library

 Westland Public Library has a seed library that is open to all.
 With a Westland Library card, you can gain access to their Library of Things, STEM kits, and Storytime Kits.
-Westland card holders at least 18 years old can check out wireless hotspots, too.
+Westland cardholders at least 18 years old can check out wireless hotspots, too.

 If you enjoy participating in creative and artistic pursuits, you might be interested in submitting to their Tiny Art Show, photography contest, or the Westland Writes program (a great opportunity for attendees of the Adult Writers' Group held at CPL on Tuesday evenings!).